 You can order one of these on your booking form.
 It is useful for tiding you over if you have a late arrival time.
 Generally speaking, the parcel contents include mineral water, milk, bread rolls, butter, eggs, marmalade, fruit, tea, coffee, sugar, salt and pepper, and matches.
 Cleaning materials, washing up liquid and rubbish bags are usually provided free of charge.

 It is very important that you protect yourself against liability in the event of cancellation, and to cover medical expenses, repatriation and losses on holiday.
-You will find details on our site of a travel insurance scheme we recommend, valid only for those resident in the UK, but if you do not take this, you must provide details of alternative insurance of equal or higher cover.
-Although some credit cards do offer some protection, please check as such cover is often limited.
+Although some credit cards do offer some protection, please check as such cover can be more limited.

-There is a very good choice of scheduled and low cost airlines serving Portugal such as BA, Air Portugal, Monarch, Thomsonfly, Ryanair and Easyjet.
-They all have websites with full flight timings, prices and availability.
-Generally speaking these days, the sooner you book, the better, in terms of getting the best prices.
+There is a very good choice of scheduled and low cost airlines serving Portugal such as BA, TAP ( Air Portugal), Jet 2, Ryanair and Easyjet.
+If you are in Ireland, then it is also worth checking out TUI Airways Ireland.
+All the airlines have websites of course with full flight timings, prices and availability.
+Generally speaking the sooner you book, the better, in terms of getting the best prices.

 We have negotiated competitive rates with a good local company who will provide you with your hire car at the airport itself and not a transfer away down the airport road as with many companies.
 In Portugal, if you prefer, we can organise a taxi or minibus transfer for you from the airport to your particular property and then have your car delivered to you after that.
 Return taxi/minibus transfers and car collection are also available.
 All drivers must be in possession of a full driving licence and by law whilst driving, all drivers must carry further identification (a passport for UK citizens) and car hire documentation.
 As in most continental countries you must drive on the RIGHT hand side of the road.